So why did we build Thematic?

 Over the past 10 years I’ve worked closely with both creators and music artists as part of a boutique, music-focused multi-channel network and digital agency.
 I’ve seen the difficulties each creative has encountered in furthering their careers, whether it be in creating better video content or getting their music discovered.

-“we are interested in providing music for your youtube channel”
+“we want to provide music for your youtube channel”

 “You can use my music in your videos!”

 These are music artists who understand the value of featured placement in creator videos.
 Who are looking for the chance to be discovered by new audiences, to get their music heard.